AxeBenCha/HeLiOS/README.md

  Aim at fixed and mobile workstations running on trusted hardware.

- The goal-purpose is to provide the best User Experience on the most accurate, reliable and secure Operating System infrastructure(: as in a set of interconnected structural elements)
+ The goal/purpose is to provide the best User Experience on the most accurate, reliable and secure Operating System infrastructure(: as in a set of interconnected structural elements)